krogerco/Shared-CI-Action-Android/README.md

         - Java Version - 17 is recommended
         - Setup Android SDK - Whether or not to run `android-actions/setup-android@v2` before executing the Gradle Command task.
 - [Instrumented Tests](.github/actions/instrumentation-test)
-    - Runs Instrumented tests for an Android project
+    - Runs Instrumented tests for an Android project.
     - Inputs:
         - Java Version - 17 is recommended
         - API Level - The Android API level of the emulator to use